rpena124/AlgoCasts/README.md

-# AlgoCasts

-## Concepts You Should Know
-JavaScript Data Types
-Difference Between Const Let and Var
-Pass By Value vs Pass By Reference
-Map , Filter and Reduce ( Mutation or not)
-Falsey Values
-Global Variables
-This
-double equals vs triple equals
-Coercion
-typeof
-delete
-Object Notations
-Strict Mode
-Anonymous Functions
-Callbacks
-Closure
-instanceof
-IIFE
-HTML5 APIS
-Destructuring
-Rest and Spread
-Arrow Functions
-HTTP Methods
-HTTP Status Codes
-Restful Routes
-Promises
-Async Await
-CSS Specificity
-Semantic HTML
-How do you make a Circle in CSS
-What is Z-index
-Vendor Prefixes Purpouse
-CSS Grid and Flexbox
-Speed Up a Slow App
-CRUD
-CRAP
-SOLID
-OOP
-Functional Programming
-Recursion
-SPA
-MPA

-## Notes
+# Interview Bank ( contains info from my interviews, interview courses from Grider, Steele, Traversy and others)

+## Concepts You Should Know How to describe ( Google and Stack Overflow)
+1. JavaScript Data Types
+1. Difference Between Const Let and Var
+1. Pass By Value vs Pass By Reference
+1. Map , Filter and Reduce ( Mutation or not)
+1. Falsey Values
+1. Global Variables
+1. This
+1. double equals vs triple equals
+1. Coercion
+1. typeof
+1. delete (not the http method)
+1. Object Notations
+1. Strict Mode
+1. Anonymous Functions
+1. Callbacks
+1. Closure
+1. instanceof
+1. IIFE
+1. HTML5 APIS
+1. Destructuring
+1. Rest and Spread
+1. Arrow Function differences
+1. HTTP Methods
+1. HTTP Status Codes
+1. HTTP 2 and HTTP 3
+1. Restful Routes
+1. Promises
+1. Async Await
+1. CSS Specificity
+1. Semantic HTML
+1. How do you make a Circle in CSS
+1. What is Z-index
+1. Vendor Prefixes Purpouse
+1. CSS Grid and Flexbox
+1. Speed Up a Slow App
+1. CRUD
+1. CRAP
+1. SOLID
+1. OOP
+1. Functional Programming
+1. Recursion
+1. SPA
+1. MPA

+## Notes on Functions

 <hr>
 Title: Functions the First Frontier<br>